cl-tohoku/showcase/README.md

 `showcase -c /path/to/config/config.json`

 Note that the apporopriate thresholds (hyperparameters) for arguments differ for each model.
-The thresholds for the providing models are described in the sample config file in each Google Drive directory.
+The thresholds for the provided models are described in the sample config file in each Google Drive directory.

 ## (Re-)training
 TBA